|Type of medicine||Potent topical corticosteroid|

 - If you are using more than one topical corticosteroid, make sure you know when and where to use each one.
 If you are unsure, check with your doctor or ask your pharmacist for further advice.

-- After you have applied mometasone, wash your hands (unless your hands are the treated area).
+- After you have applied triamcinolone, wash your hands (unless your hands are the treated area).

-- If you are using mometasone for psoriasis, make sure you follow your doctor's instructions carefully.
-It should not be used for large areas of psoriasis or for long periods of time, as these can cause your symptoms to flare up afterwards.
+- If you are using triamcinolone for psoriasis, make sure you follow your doctor's instructions carefully.
+It should not be used for large areas of psoriasis, as this could cause your symptoms to flare up afterwards.

 Getting the most from your treatment

 - If you are using an emollient along with this preparation, apply the emollient first.
-Then wait 10-15 minutes before applying mometasone.
+Then wait 10-15 minutes before applying triamcinolone.
 This allows time for the emollient to be absorbed before the topical corticosteroid is applied.
-(Your skin should be moist but not slippery when you apply mometasone.)
+(Your skin should be moist but not slippery when you apply triamcinolone.)

 - Do not use this preparation on your face unless your doctor has said you should.
 If you have been told to use it on your face, be careful not to get any preparation near your eyes and do not use it for longer periods of time than you have been advised.